mohitpai/journey-optimizer.en/help/using/offers/api-reference/offer-delivery-api/start-offer-delivery-apis.md

 The functionalities listed below are only available with the Decisioning API.
 If you need to leverage one of them to meet your requirements, use the Decisioning API.
 Otherwise, we recommend using the Edge Decisioning APIs.

-* **Experience events**: leverage experience events to build your decisioning rules.
 * **Offer content and characteristics**: you can choose not to return the content and characteristics of an offer using a dedicated option.
 * **Offer metadata**: enable an option to return the metadata of an offer.
 * **Merge policy**: use in your request a different merge policy from the one associated to your sandbox.